 Depending on what type of aquatics lover you are and what manner of events and activities you plan to wear on dive watch on, you need to consider all of the features that particular a watch offers.

 And then of course, there is also the issue of price.
 Some dive watches (such as the Reactor models) can range into the four figures range, while others (such as Casios) tend to be a lot more affordable.
-We have here on this website several compilations of dive watches for those with robust as well as limited budgets.
+We have here on this website several compilations of dive watches and diving knives for those with robust as well as limited budgets.
 If interested in buying a more expensive and luxurious watch, we recommend you check out our post Five of the Best Dive Watches.
 On the flip side, if you are shopping with a tighter budget, we recommend you read through Ten Great Dive Watches For Less Then $100.

 If it is reviews that you are exclusively seeking, please refer yourself to the reviews page at the top of the website (located just under the site title).